Irish Republican Socialist Party: Policies and ideology

-Physical force Irish republicanism
+Republican paramilitarism

-The IRSP opposes both the Good Friday Agreement and the Northern Ireland Peace Process, The party supports a 'No First Strike' policy, allowing people to see the perceived failure of the peace process for themselves without taking military actions.
+The IRSP is associated with the Irish National Liberation Army (INLA) paramilitary group.
+It opposes both the Good Friday Agreement and the Northern Ireland Peace Process.
+The party supports a 'No First Strike' policy, which it says allows people to see the failure of the peace process for themselves without taking military action.

-As of 11 October 2009, the INLA has ordered an end to the armed struggle, because unlike during the Troubles, the current political stance in Ulster allows the IRSP to contest fairly in new campaigns and local elections, as mentioned in their 2009 statement.
-INLA admitted to "faults and grievous errors" in their prosecution of the armed struggle, stating that "innocent people were killed and injured" and offering "as revolutionaries" a "sincere and heartfelt apology".
+In 2009, the INLA ordered an end to its armed campaign.
+It says that, unlike during the Troubles, the current political situation allows the IRSP to contest fairly in local elections.
+The INLA admitted to "faults and grievous errors" in their campaign, stating that "innocent people were killed and injured" and offering "as revolutionaries" a "sincere and heartfelt apology".

 European Union

-The IRSP supports greater strengthening of Ireland's independence, and although understanding the benefits brought through European Union (EU) membership, it also notes the incompatibility of EU membership with the need for a socialist society.
-Consequently, the IRSP supports moves towards greater co-operation between European socialist political organisations.
+The IRSP supported Brexit and advocates the Republic of Ireland leaving the European Union.
+While acknowledging some benefits of European Union (EU) membership, the party believes that EU membership is incompatible with a socialist society.
+The IRSP instead promotes greater co-operation between European socialist political organisations.

-The IRSP supported Brexit and supports the Republic of Ireland leaving the European Union.